 - Combine the milk and sugar in a saucepan and gently warm to just less than scalding.

 - Whisk egg yolks and vanilla extract in a medium bowl.
 Slowly pour the warm milk into the eggs, whisking constantly.
 Next pour the egg/milk mix back into the saucepan.

-- Heat the milk/egg yolk mix over medium heat, stirring constantly, until it coats the back of a spoon.
-Pour through the strainer into the heavy cream.
-Mix in the blackberry puree and the lemon juice.
+- Heat the milk/egg mix over medium heat, stirring constantly, until it coats the back of a spoon.

 - Stir until cool over an ice bath.
 Cover and thoroughly chill in the refrigerator (at least a couple hours.)

 - Churn in your ice cream maker according to manufacturer's directions (usually about 15 minutes but times will vary depending on ice cream maker).